JasonLu18/UMVC3-ParsecData/FAQ.md

 Q: How do I setup a Cloud PC?

-A: [Here](https://www.youtube.com/watch?v=QLyTBHJY7jM) is a tutorial by @dathazy for AWS.
+A: [Here](https://www.youtube.com/watch?v=QLyTBHJY7jM) is a tutorial by [dathazy](https://twitter.com/datHazy)  for AWS.
 Other tutorials exist on Azure/Google Cloud with near identical steps on youtube.
 Once you figure out how to setup one, you should be able to figure out the other services easily.